Echidna Facts Spiny Anteater

 Photo: Echidna baby called a puggle

 Being solitary animals, echidnas only socialise during the mating season from June to September.
-At this time, up to 11 males echidnas form a line, sometimes referred to as a “love train”, and follow a female.
+At this time, up to 11 male echidnas form a line, sometimes referred to as a “love train”, and follow a female.
 Usually, the successful suitor is the male who stuck closest to her the longest.
 Echidnas copulate (mate) by lying on their sides with their spineless undersides facing each other.
 Then, the male extends his large four-pronged penis and inserts it into the female’s cloaca for impregnation.

 Approximately 16 days after fertilisation, the female echidna lays one leathery egg, roughly the size of a small grape (13–16 mm), into her pouch and incubates the egg for 7-10 days.
 When it is ready to hatch, the baby echidna, known as a puggle, uses its eye-tooth to tear through its leathery shell.
 It exists into the pouch and uses its tiny forelimbs to hold onto the fur in its mother’s pouch.
 The mother echidna does not have nipples or teats like other mammals.
 Instead, it oozes milk through its skin which the puggle licks up rapidly.